starFalll/CS766_S24/index.md

 $$
 </div>

 where the sampled subnet \\(\alpha\\) inherits weight \\(w\\) from \\(W_{\mathcal{A}}\\), and \\(Acc_{\text {val}}\\) indicates the accuracy of the architecture \\(\alpha\\) on the validation dataset.
 As it is impossible to enumerate all the architectures \\(\alpha \in \mathcal{A}\\) for evaluation, prior works use random search [22], evolution algorithms [19] or reinforcement learning [23] to find the most promising one.

 OFA [3] proposes a progressive training approach where a single full network is pre-trained and then distilled to obtain smaller networks.
 BigNAS [24] simultaneously optimizes the supernet and sub-networks for each mini-batch using a sandwich sampling rule and inplace knowledge distillation (KD).
 AttentiveNAS [25] uses a sampling strategy to identify the networks on the Pareto during training for better performance Pareto.

-### 2.2 Efficient vision transformers in semantic segmentation {#architecture}
+### 2.2 Efficient vision transformers in semantic segmentation

-The recent work TopFormer [18] is a lightweight vision transformer for mobile semantic segmentation that consists of four parts: Token Pyramid Module, Semantics Extractor, Semantics Injection Module and Segmentation Head.
+The recent development, TopFormer [18], introduces a lightweight vision transformer tailored for mobile semantic segmentation, comprising four integral components: the Token Pyramid Module, Semantics Extractor, Semantics Injection Module, and Segmentation Head.

-The Token Pyramid Module is built using a few CNN-based modules (*i.e.* MobileNetV2 blocks) that quickly produce local features pyramid from high-resolution images with a fast down-sampling strategy.
+The Token Pyramid Module employs a set of CNN-based modules, such as MobileNetV2 blocks, to swiftly generate a local feature pyramid from high-resolution images through a rapid down-sampling approach.

-To obtain rich semantics and a large receptive field, ViT-based Semantics Extractor takes tokens as input and uses average pooling to reduce their number for computational efficiency.
-Unlike ViT [11] and LeViT [13] use the last output of the embedding layer as input, TopFormer pools tokens from different scales and concatenates them along the channel dimension.
-The new tokens are fed into the Transformer to produce global semantics.
-Due to the residual connections, the learned semantics are related to scales of tokens, denoted as scale-aware global semantics.
+For capturing rich semantics and expanding the receptive field, the ViT-based Semantics Extractor processes tokens via average pooling to streamline computational efficiency.
+Unlike conventional approaches like ViT [11] and LeViT [13], which utilize the last output of the embedding layer, TopFormer adopts a distinctive method.
+It aggregates tokens from various scales, concatenating them along the channel dimension before inputting them into the Transformer to derive global semantics.
+Thanks to residual connections, the acquired semantics are intricately linked to token scales, characterized as scale-aware global semantics.

-Finally, TopFormer splits scale-aware global semantics by channels of tokens from different scales, fuses them with corresponding tokens in the Semantics Injection Module to augment representation, and uses the resulting augmented tokens as input for the segmentation head, resulting in the final per-pixel prediction.
+Subsequently, TopFormer dissects the scale-aware global semantics into channel-specific tokens from diverse scales, integrating them with corresponding tokens in the Semantics Injection Module to enhance representation.
+The resultant augmented tokens serve as input for the segmentation head, culminating in precise per-pixel predictions.

 ## 3 Methodology

-The overview of Efficient-Topformer is illustrated in Figure 1, which aims to find an efficient model for semantic segmentation.
-We design a new search space that takes advantage of both CNN and ViT (Sec 31.).
-Additionally, to fully utilize the supernets, we proposed Coordinate Descent Search to search the optimal model (Sec 3.2).
+The schematic of Efficient-Topformer, depicted in Figure 1, is devised with the objective of crafting an efficient model for semantic segmentation.
+We introduce a novel search space leveraging the strengths of both CNN and ViT architectures (Section 3.1).
+Furthermore, to maximize the utility of the supernets, we introduce the Coordinate Descent Search method for the exploration of the optimal model (Section 3.2).

 <p style="text-align: center;">
 <img width="900" src="./figure/pipeline.png"  alt="Figure 1"/>